simp/simp-doc/docs/user_guide/PXE_Boot.rst

    to kickstart machines, you must also upgrade the images in the tftp directory.
    If they do not match you can get an error such as "unknown file system type 'xfs'"

-Next you need to set up the boot files for either legacy boot mode, UEFI mode or both.
-Legacy boot can be handled by the tftpboot module but UEFI is a manual set up at this time.
+Next you need to set up the boot files for either legacy boot mode, UEFI mode, or both.
+Legacy boot can be handled by the ``tftpboot`` module but UEFI must be manually set up at this time.

 Legacy Boot
 ^^^^^^^^^^^

-The tftpboot module can be used to configure your TFTP server to boot systems in Legacy Boot mode.

 Create a site manifest for the TFTP server on the Puppet server.